suyog-patil-21/neovim-config/README.md

 ```
 *Note: git clone or download the repository using Your preferred way ssh or http or zip*
 *Note: path For linux only*

+2. open `~/.config/nvim/lua/suyogconfig/packer.lua` location in neovim.
+  i. do `:so` in  command mode of neovim
+  ii. do `:PackerSync` in command mode of neovim
+*Note `:checkhealth` in cmd mode to check the error and issues.
+Solve them*